Kingsman44/aps-portfolio.github.io/README.md

 ## 8. Finding the Delivery Charges

-## Use Case:

-Swiggy aims to provide users with the most efficient route and distance between their current location and a selected restaurant to calculate fare.
-To achieve this, Swiggy can leverage Dijkstra's algorithm to find the shortest path and distance between the user's location and the restaurant.
+**Use Case:** Swiggy aims to provide transparent and accurate delivery charges to its users.
+To achieve this, it needs to efficiently calculate the optimal route and distance between the user's location and the selected restaurant.
+This is crucial for ensuring fair pricing for both customers and delivery partners, building trust, and maintaining a positive user experience.

+**Challenges:** The primary challenge is to accurately calculate the distance between two points on a map while taking into account real-world factors such as traffic conditions, road closures, and one-way streets.
+This requires access to up-to-date and reliable map data, as well as algorithms that can efficiently process this information.

+**Market Benefits:** Accurate and transparent delivery charges are essential for maintaining customer trust and satisfaction.
+By providing fair pricing, Swiggy can attract and retain customers, leading to increased order volume and revenue.
+Additionally, fair compensation for delivery partners based on accurate distance calculations can improve their satisfaction and motivation, contributing to a more reliable and efficient delivery service.
 **Algorithms:**

 ## 1. Dijkstra's Algorithm: